Quixotic7/gridstep/README.md

 * The grid can be played in an isomorphic layout that is either chromatic or in-scale.
 * It can sequence up to 16 tracks.
+* 16 sounds can be loaded into the Timber engine.
 * Sequences are stored as grid positions rather than notes and can be recorded from the grid input or programmed in.
 * Each track can send it's notes to the internal sound engine (Molly The Poly) or to any midi channel or device.
 * Each track can have up to 16 patterns that can be quickly changed individually or as scenes.